I studied Java once with a book, but I didn't know much about it, so I looked for a different way to study and listened to the lecture.

 🏁 Section 0.
 Intro

-Introduction to the Java language, why you should learn Java
+Introduction to the Java language, reasons to learn Java

 Concepts regarding JVM, JRE, JDK, and Java versions